16AAModTeam/LSR-public/readme.md

 We try to make everything as modular as possible.
 If you don't want a PBO, just delete it.

+# Installing

+[Download the latest release here](https://github.com/16AAModTeam/LSR-public/releases/download/latest/@16aa_public.zip).
+Extract and run @16aa_public/ as you would any other ArmA modification.

+Requirements: CUP.

 # What does it do?

 - Replace CUP buildings with their equivalents from the Livonia terrain - i.e. more buildings with interiors on Chernarus, etc. We've tried to do it tastefully as you can see in the screenshots below.